 For Older High Schoolers (going into 10th grade or older) an international Mission.

-Union Station: In Pasadena, near the humane society is a homeless shelter and soup kitchen.
+Normally in Pasadena, near the humane society is a homeless shelter and soup kitchen.
 On the first Thursday of each month teens gather next door in the St Joseph’s kitchen to make dinner.
 The teens bring the foodstuff we use to make the dinner.
 After dinner is cooking we talk a little about homelessness and hunger.
 Then off the Union Station.
-There we serve dinner to the 50-60m homelessness who will be living in the shelter that night.
-To volunteer click here.
+There we serve dinner to the 50-60 homelessness who will be living in the shelter that night.
+As soon as it is deemed safe we will continue with this service program.

 St. Joseph’s Center: Here at Holy Family is the St. Joseph’s Center.
 It’s a place that utilizes its various connections and overall space to help our brothers and sisters on the street.
 Whether it be food, clothing, or the weekly showers offered by the organization Shower of Hope (http://theshowerofhope.org/), St. Joseph’s is a vibrant, communal space here to help those who are without the basic necessities to get through the day.
 It is ran by Marlene Moore, Director of Community Services.
 For further information on what’s going on at St. Joseph’s and how you can help contact her at 626-403-6140 or at firstname.lastname@example.org.